twardcox/Heros_and_Monsters/project-scope.md

  - Keep track of hero stats: HP, MP EXP
  - The hero will continue to fight monsters until the hero is defeated
  - Include some kind of leveling system
+ - Save a player's character and battle stats